-While flipping through the London Attractions: 2 for 1 pamphlet in July I noticed an attraction that I had never seen or heard of before.
-It was a house called Strawberry Hill House and the blurb boasted that it was England’s finest example of Georgian Gothic Revival Architecture.
+While flipping through the London Attractions: 2 for 1 pamphlet in July I noticed a house that I had never seen or heard of before.
+It was called Strawberry Hill House and the blurb boasted that it was England’s finest example of Georgian Gothic Revival Architecture.

 I quickly began asking friends if they had heard of this house.
 No one had so I decided I must visit.
 The website introduces the prospective visitor to Horace Walpole, the man who created the house in the 18th century.
 Currently the Strawberry Hill Trust, supported by the Heritage Lottery Fund, has recently undertaken a £9 million repair and restoration of Walpole’s villa.